 Rock Climbing requires students to ascend a variety of artificial walls whilst being belayed by peers within their group.
 Each student learns how to belay a climber and perform pre-climb checks for maximum safety.
-Our climbing walls cater for a variety of students, from simple climbs to the more difficult for the climber looking for an extreme challenge.
+Our climbing walls cater for a variety of students, from simple climbs to the difficult for those looking for an extreme challenge.

-Available at: Bickley, Ern Halliday and Woodman Point.
+Available at: Ern Halliday, Point Walter and Woodman Point.
 Challenge considerations: Individual (climber) and team critical thinking challenge at height requiring body coordination.
 Duration of program: 90 minutes.
 Items required: Enclosed shoes, knee-length shorts, t-shirt covering midriff and shoulders, sunscreen (if outside) and water bottle.
-Focused Core Shared Values: Respect and concern for others and their rights.
+Focused Core Shared Values: Respect and concern for others and their rights.Social and civic responsibility.